 The Presidential Scholarship

-- High-quality academic work is expected, as evidenced by high school record and SAT test scores.
+- High-quality academic work is expected, evidenced by high school record and SAT/ACT test scores.
+Continued academic excellence is expected while the Presidential Scholar is studying at Houghton.

-- Entrants shall exhibit evidence of outstanding talent, potential, and solid preparation.
+- The Presidential Scholar shall exhibit evidence of outstanding talent, potential, and solid preparation.

-- Entrants must affirm a personal Christian commitment, undertaking to live this commitment in their daily lives and through their musical calling.
+- The Presidential Scholar must affirm a personal Christian commitment, undertaking to live this commitment in their daily lives and through their musical calling.

 - The scholarship may be held for a maximum of four years, and will be forfeited if the recipient changes to a curriculum other than bachelor of music.